The Mission Continues

 Washington World Fellows

-The Association of Washington Generals is the provider of the Washington World Fellows program, an academic fellowship and study abroad program open to current 10th grade students in Washington state.
+In 2017, the Association of Washington Generals launched the Washington World Fellows program, an academic fellowship and study abroad program open to current 10th grade students in Washington state.
 The fellowship consists of two parts: a six-week summer study abroad experience in Léon, Spain, and post-trip college-readiness support throughout students' 11th and 12th grade years.

 The study abroad experience includes a full academic schedule with an emphasis on Spanish language and Spanish politics.
 Courses will be taught at a college level, and students will be able to earn dual college and high school credits.
 Following the study abroad experience, the World Fellows program will provide students with college-readiness support and leadership opportunities, including help with college applications.